MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 Repeat the above steps for any additional roles that are applied to the Group Team.

-### Assign D365 Guides Roles to the Team - Option 2
+### Assign Dynamics 365 Guides Roles to the Team - Option 2

-Update the D365 Guides roles to include the D365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).
+Update the Dynamics 365 Guides roles to include the Dynamics 365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).
 See [Add roles to group teams](https://docs.microsoft.com/power-platform/admin/manage-teams).

 1. Select the name of the environment to update and access the settings.
 1. In the detail page of the environment, click on Environment URL link to access the details of the environment.